 From ages 6 - 12 months old, your baby will gain about 3 - 5 ounces per week

 Your baby will triple their birth weight by about 1 year old

 Babies grow about 10 inches in length during the first year of life

 Diet and breast milk

 Drinking homemade broths made from vegetables and seaweed can increase the vitamins and minerals in your diet.
-Try using broth when you cook your meals by adding it to stir-frys, making stews and soups, and using it as your base for making rice.
+Try using broth when you cook your meals by adding it to stir-frys, making stews and soups and using it as your base for cooking rice.

 Galactagogues can help boost your milk production, add nutritional value and improve the quality of your milk.

-Herbs like anise and fennel are digestive herbs helping with digestive issues and improving gut health.
+Herbs like anise and fennel are digestive herbs helping with digestive issues and improving gut health, impacting milk supply.

 Probiotics add good bacteria to your gut, and your diet of healthy foods feeds the bacteria helping them to multiply and keep you healthy.
 The strain Lactobacillus fermentum is found in human milk and contributes to breast health.
 It supports healthy lactation and can help prevent and relieve breast pain, discomfort and dysbiosis.
 (7)

 Breast milk is a superior source of nutrition for babies, providing everything they need for the first year and beyond.
 Its composition changes throughout lactation, with colostrum being the initial concentrated and nutrient-rich milk, transitioning to mature milk with increasing fat content.
 Mothers can improve milk quality and production by incorporating nutrient-dense foods like homemade broths and healthy fats into their diet and taking prenatal vitamins and lactation supplements like Galactagogues and probiotics.
 Breastfeeding offers numerous benefits for both mother and baby, fostering a healthy start in life and supporting their well-being.